nf-core/phaseimpute/docs/output.md

 <summary>Output files</summary>

 - `imputation/csv/`
-  - `impute.csv`: A single csv containing the path to a vcf and its index, of each imputed sample with their corresponding tool.
+  - `impute.csv`: A single csv containing the path to a VCF and its index, of each imputed sample with their corresponding tool.
 - `imputation/[glimpse1,glimpse2,quilt,stitch]/`
-  - `concat/*.vcf.gz`: A vcf of each imputed sample.
+  - `concat/*.vcf.gz`: A VCF of each imputed sample.
-  - `concat/*.vcf.gz.tbi`: A tbi for the imputed vcf.
+  - `concat/*.vcf.gz.tbi`: A tbi for the imputed VCF.
-  - `samples/*.vcf.gz`: A vcf of each imputed sample.
+  - `samples/*.vcf.gz`: A VCF of each imputed sample.
-  - `samples/*.vcf.gz.tbi`: A tbi for the imputed vcf.
+  - `samples/*.vcf.gz.tbi`: A tbi for the imputed VCF.

 </details>